huggingface/hub-docs/docs/hub/webhooks.md

 ## Webhook secret

-Setting a webhook secret is useful to make sure payloads sent to your webhook handler come from Hugging Face.
+Setting a webhook secret is useful to make sure payloads sent to your webhook handler URL are from Hugging Face.

 If you set a secret for your webhook, it will be sent along as an `X-Webhook-Secret` HTTP header on every request.
 Only ASCII characters are supported.

 <Tip>
-You can also change the URL of the webhook to add a secret to the URL.
-For example, setting it to https://example.com/webhook?secret=XXX.
+It's also possible to add the secret directly in the handler URL.
+For example, setting it as a query parameter: https://example.com/webhook?secret=XXX.

 This can be helpful if accessing the HTTP headers of the request is complicated for your webhook handler.
 </Tip>

 ## Rate limiting

 Each webhook is limited to 1,000 triggers per 24 hours.
-You can check the  daily triggers for your webhook in your webhook settings, in the "Activity" tab.
+You can view your usage in the Webhook settings page in the "Activity" tab.

 If you need to increase the number of triggers for your webhook, contact us at website@huggingface.co.